mikesturm/Kinetic/Kinetic Knowledge.md

 Reflection closes the feedback loop.
 By logging what was completed and how it felt, you transform data into pattern.
-Monthly reflection files are not archives; they’re field notes from an ongoing experiment — you.
+Monthly reflection files are **living archives** — field notes from an ongoing experiment: you.
 Patterns spotted there inform the next cycle’s priorities, ensuring growth is cumulative rather than circular.

 ---